Lilitr09/Introduction-to-CS-and-Programming-using-Python/README.md

 ![MIT License](https://img.shields.io/badge/License-MIT-green)
 ![Curso Status](https://img.shields.io/badge/Status-In_Progress-yellow)

-Bienvenido/a a mi repositorio personal para el curso **6.0001 Introduction to Computer Science and Programming in Python** del Massachusetts Institute of Technology (MIT).
-Este espacio contiene mis soluciones a ejercicios, proyectos y recursos de aprendizaje relacionados con el curso.
+## Welcome to my personal repository for MIT 6.0001: Introduction to Computer Science and Programming in Python.
+This space contains my solutions to problem sets, projects, and course-related resources from the official MIT curriculum.